mattpaletta/create-r-project/README.md

 # Parameters
 `project_name`: Specifies the project name.
-`dir`: Specifies the working directory (temporary & intermediate files), input directory (remote or local data source), and output directory (for final outputs)
+`dir`: Specifies the working directory (temporary & intermediate files), input directory (remote or local data source) [as a list or a string], and an output directory (for final outputs)
 `data_refresh_mode`:
 * manual: the user will manually sync files
 * auto: files will be updated if the last update occured more than `data_refresh_days` ago, or if no local files exist (like the first time you run the project)
 * always: files will be updated every time this script is called.
 The `last_update` date will be updated.
 `data_refresh_days`: If `data_refresh_mode` is set to `auto`, specifies how long to keep the current data before downloading new versions from the server.
 `local_data`: The local directory to store downloaded data.
 Default `<work_dir>/local_data>`.
 `hosts`: Specifies information about any hosts you want to be able to connect to.
-If you specify `use_gateway=true`, you must specify a `gateway` under `hosts`.
+You must specify a location (hostname/IP) of the remote machine, and a username.
+Password is optional.
+If you do not specify a password, you will be prompted for one at runtime, once per host.
+If you specify `use_gateway=<my_gateway>`, you must specify a `<my_gateway>` under `hosts`.
 You cannot currently push files to the server after the script completes, only pulling data locally.
 If you want to see this added, make a feature request.
-* gateway: location (hostname/IP), username and password for the gateway machine.
+	* use_gateway: location (hostname/IP), username and password for the gateway machine.
 Currently only supports 1 gateway.
 If you want more, make a feature request.
 * other: location (hostname/IP), username and password for any remote machines.
 The `key` must match the prefix of remote files/folders.  i.e. `baz:~/my_file.dat` where `baz` is the key under `hosts`.

 For more information, see `sync-project --help`